ebemunk/blog/content/2018-09-01-lost-text-mining/index.md

 ## Flashbacks, Flash-forwards and Flash-sideways

 LOST is kind of renowned for its liberal use of flashbacks, flash-forwards and the greatest invention of all time to fix plot holes: "flash-sideways".
-Below is a visualisation of every episode, where any scene that's a "flash" is colored in.
+Below is a visualization of every episode, where any scene that's a "flash" is colored in.
 "Scene" in this context refers to the scene in text, and not necessarily the cinematic technique.

 <div id="flashbacks" class="viz"></div>